About the Association

 What is the Society and Culture Association?

 The Society and Culture Association is an avenue for teachers and students to share resources and expertise.
 It provides a valuable network for teachers and students of Society and Culture throughout New South Wales.
 The Society and Culture Association was formed in October 1984, and became incorporated in February 1992.
+We have members for a variety of fields; such as, teachers, students, academics, and various institutions.

 How is the Society and Culture Association organised?

-Who does it aim to help?
+Who does the Association aim to help?

 From the outset the Association committee members aimed to help both teachers and involve students.
-Students may join at a reduced membership, and group membership is also available.

 New teachers of the subject have been a particular concern of the Association and special programs have been arranged to help them link up with more experienced teachers.